-Option 2: On a Windows client create an SSH tunnel PuTTY.
+Option 2: On a Windows client create two SSH tunnels using PuTTY.

+We are going to create two SSH tunnels.
+One is for R Studio, one for the JosephMart website

 Open PuTTY, and enter your connection information.
 If you are not familiar with PuTTY, see Use SSH with Linux-based Hadoop on HDInsight from Windows for information on how to use it with HDInsight.